Global Context

 ctx = GlobalContext(arseny="cool programmer")

-ctx.arseny # 'cool programmer' (but an unknown type)
+ctx.arseny # 'cool programmer' (unknown type)

-ctx["arseny"] # 'cool programmer'
+ctx["arseny"] # 'cool programmer' (unknown type)

 ctx.get_value("arseny", str).unwrap() # 'cool programmer' (type 'str')

-ctx.get_value("wupi woop").unwrap() # UnwrapError: Name 'wupi woop' is not defined in global context.
+ctx.get_value("wupi woop").unwrap() # UnwrapError: Name 'wupi woop' is not defined in '<Unnamed global context at 0x7f8d07eb1f80>'.

 1